Symbol1/Symbol1.github.io/oriclip/README.md

 * <http://blog.andreahawksley.com/tag/binderclips/> by Andrea Hawksley.

 * `https://binderclippolyhedra.com/` by unknown author.
   (Domain expired.
-Link is kept in case the owner buy it back.)
+Link is kept in case the owner buys it back.)

 * <https://momath.org/mathmonday/math-monday-what-to-make-from-binder-clips/>
   a news article by George Hart.